What’s Growing in My Early Spring Blooming Garden

 trailer full of fish compost

-We spread two yards of fish compost in the garden beds this spring to give the soil the proper nutrients for our garden plants and flowers.
+We spread two yards of fish compost in the garden beds every spring to give the soil the proper nutrients for our garden plants and flowers.

 Until next time,